Notes on the data: Education

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintiles and Remoteness Areas

-Numerator: Vocational education and training load pass rate, expressed in hours - Aboriginal/ non-Indigenous/ total students
+Numerator: Vocational education and training subjects passed, expressed in hours - Aboriginal/ non-Indigenous/ total students

 Denominator: Total assessable vocational education and training subject hours - Aboriginal/ non-Indigenous/ total students